zenecture/neuroflow/README.md

 ```

 This gives a fully connected `DenseNetwork` under the `SquaredMeanError` loss function.
-The weights are initialized randomly in range (-1, 1) by `WeightProvider`.
-We have pre-defined activators and
+The weights are initialized in range (-1, 1) by random `WeightProvider`.
+We have predefined activators and
 place a softly firing `Sigmoid` on the cells.

 In NeuroFlow, a full model is expressed as a linear `Layout` graph and a `Settings` instance.
 The layout is